thesimplepath/Visual-Mercutio/Monitor/README.md

 - **Team editor**.
 This is a tool allowing to show all the existing universes and to select the active one.
 - **BatchMessages**.
 This is a directory server containing the configuration files required for the java environment.

+The project contains also several tools required to administer the Monitor server.

 ## Prerequisites
 In order to compile and install the Monitor server applications and services, you will need the following features:
 - **MySQL server**.
 You can download it at https://www.mysql.com/